Leonard2310/SpamDetectorNetwork/README.md

 - Validated model performance on a separate test dataset to ensure generalizability and accuracy.
 - Evaluated metrics such as precision, recall, and F1-score to assess model effectiveness in spam detection.

+### Attention Masking

+During dataset preparation, each input sequence was tokenized and converted into an ID sequence.
+To ensure computational efficiency and handle varying sequence lengths, attention masks were applied during testing.
+These masks identify relevant tokens (set to 1) and irrelevant tokens (set to 0) during attention calculation.

+### Model Testing and Results

+Achieved an accuracy of 97% with a robust recall score, indicating effective spam detection with minimal false positives and negatives.
+Detailed error analysis included confusion matrices and tokenized misclassifications, improving model understanding and performance.

 ## Tools and Technologies Used